Arjun-Mota/arjun-mota.github.io/tabs/about.md

 ### Left Menu

-Menu on the left side contains some links, brief explaination of them are as under:
+Menu on the left side contains some links, a brief explanation of them are as under:

 ```terminal
 ├── Home  > All the updates will appear here.